Vanguard QLAC and Fidelity QLAC

-Vanguard potentially also receives commission less than 5% for the QLAC sale or some type of other compensation, however this was not disclosed.
-Fidelity doesn't use the 2% client fee directed to the QLAC annuity holder but uses the more traditional 4% to 5% one time commission that is paid by the insurance company to the agent.
+Vanguard or third party potentially also receives commission less than 5% for the QLAC sale or some type of other compensation, however this was not disclosed.
+Fidelity doesn't use the 2% client fee directed to the QLAC annuity holder but uses the more traditional one time commission that is paid by the insurance company to the agent.

 Fidelity offers the following QLAC insurance carriers: Guardian Life, Mass Mutual, Brighthouse, New York Life and Principal.
 Vanguard's QLAC offerings are limited to Lincoln Financial, Symetra Life and Principal.

 To see the other six QLAC providers and for a no cost or no fee real time QLAC quote go to www.QLACQuote.com where we compare the top 5 QLAC approved companies to find you the best income amount.
 QLACQuote.com has digital applications and transfer forms online to speed your QLAC purchase.
 The IRA transfer to your new QLAC is a non taxable event and done thru a simple form that allows your QLAC provider to work with your IRA custodian directly with your approval.

 Vanguard has announced that they will stop providing access for their investors to annuities.